tvheadend/tvheadend/docs/class/satip_server.md

 <tvh_include>inc/config_notes</tvh_include>

-* You can put a custom M3U playlist (which will be advertised to clients) in your tvheadend configuration directory - filename *satip.m3u*.
+* You can put a custom M3U playlist (which will be advertised to clients) in your Tvheadend configuration directory - filename *satip.m3u*.

 ---